 Due to the ability to transfer the GAIN-I Core among provider agencies, a GAIN-I Core is an allowable expense every 6 months.
 This is the maximum allowable reimbursement for this clinical function.
+The GAIN-I Core should be billed as a H0001-HV code in REMI.
 At a minimum re-assessment should be completed annually.
-If an individual has a significant change prior to the 6-month marker, the clinician can adjust the original assessment to reflect those changes and indicate as updated in the notes.
-This 6-month maximum allowable assessment is for the purpose of updating information and establishing the individual's current goals.
+If an individual has a significant change prior to the 6-month marker, the clinician can utilize the M-90 form in the GAIN ABS system and bill this service as a H0001 code.